fulldecent/solidity-template/README.md

    yarn test
    ```

-3. Add your own application code inside the Contracts folder and tests inside the Tests folder.
+3. Add your own application code inside the [contract](contracts) folder and tests inside the Tests folder.

 4. Delete stuff you don't need.